kdorff/png2svgcircles/README.md

       Show this help message and exit.
   -i, --input=<inputPngFile>
       The input PNG file
-  -m, --min-radius=<maxRadius>
+  -m, --min-radius=<minRadius>
       The minimum circle radius - default is 10
-  -n, --num-circles=<numCirclesPerSize>
+  -n, --num-circles=<numCircles>
-      Number of circles of each size to try to place - default is 100
+      Number of circles to try to place - default is 500 -o, --output=<outputSvgFile>
-  -o, --output=<outputSvgFile>
       The output SVG file
   -r, --retries=<numRetriesPerCircle>
       Number of retries for placing each circle - default is 1000
-  --radius-decrement=<radiusDecrement>
-      Amount to decrease circle radius by in iterations - default is 1
   -s, --spacing=<spacing>
       Minimum space between circles - default is 10 -t, --color-tolerance=<tolerance>